deargle/deargle.github.io/_class/cu/2018/fall/analytics.md

 ### Late Work

 All assignments and projects are to be submitted on time or early, so plan accordingly.
 If you have to miss class please submit your assignment early.
-On VERY rare o
+On VERY rare occasions, an exception may be granted, allowing the student to submit the work late with a 20% penalty.
+Under no circumstances will anything be accepted more than a week late.

 # Assignments